A dark matter camera will soon allow scientists to peer into atomic clouds

 This story originally appeared on Popular Science.

-In suburban Chicago, about 34 miles west of Lake Michigan, sits a hole in the ground that goes about 330 feet straight down. ago, scientists had the shaft drilled for a particle physics experiment that’s long vanished from this world.
-Now, in a few short years, they will reuse the shaft for a new with the mystical name MAGIS-100.
+In suburban Chicago, about 34 miles west of Lake Michigan, sits a hole in the ground that goes about 330 feet straight down.
+Long ago, scientists had the shaft drilled for a particle physics experiment that’s long vanished from this world.
+Now, in a few short years, they will reuse the shaft for a new project with the mystical name MAGIS-100.

-When MAGIS-100 is complete, physicists plan to use it for detecting hidden treasures: dark matter, the mysterious invisible something that’s thought to make up much of the universe; and gravitational waves, ripples in space-time caused by cosmic shocks like black holes collisions.
+When MAGIS-100 is complete, physicists plan to use it for detecting hidden treasures: dark matter, the mysterious invisible something that’s thought to make up much of the universe; and gravitational waves, ripples in space-time caused by shocks like holes collisions.
 They hope to find traces of those elusive phenomena by watching the quantum signatures they leave behind on raindrop-sized clouds of strontium atoms.

 But actually observing those atoms is trickier than you might expect.
 To pull off similar experiments, physicists have so far relied on cameras comparable to the ones on a smartphone.
-And while the technology might work fine for a sunset or a -looking food shot, it limits what physicists can see on the atomic level.
+And while the technology might work fine for a sunset or a -looking food , it limits what physicists can see on the atomic level.

 Related: This may be the highest-resolution microscope we’ll ever get